alasim/all-video-downloader/README.md

 # all-video-downloader

-A social video downloader npm package which helps to ganerate the downloadable urls from all kind of social video platforms
+A video downloader package which helps to ganerate the downloadable urls from all kind of social video platforms

 # Installation